Ubuntu and my teaching philosophy

 It is crucial that I nurture and weave a creative thread through every student.
 Creativity and innovation matter and should be shared and celebrated.
 When students engage in creative and innovative activities, their soft skills and Meta-cognition develop.
 They learn about socialisation and formulate individual passions.

-The culture of Choice and Ownership:
+The culture of Choice and Agency:

 I value and respect student voice and agency.
 I believe that by promoting a culture that encourages student voice, I am supporting students to be authentic and have agency over their learning.
 In turn, fostering in each student positive learning habits and a love for lifelong learning.

-The culture of Citizenship and Community:
+The culture of Citizenship, Community and Leadership:

 I reinforce positive relationships and collectively create a learning community that extends beyond the school walls.
 It is crucial that we teach our students how to be respectful, culturally sensitive and responsible global citizens, even better, to be Global leaders, working for this world, not in the world.